Izureru/lunchbot/README.md

 # lunchbot
 🗣 Whats up doc?
+A Slack slash command that returns today's menu.
+The backend uses google spreadsheet as an api for ease of updating data and is hosted on heroku.
 LUNCHbot
 🍏 🍎 🍐 🍊 🍋 🍌 🍉 🍇 🍓 🍈 🍒 🍑 🍍 🍅 🍆 🌶 🌽 🍠
 ===========================================================